openedx/open-edx-proposals/oeps/architectural-decisions/oep-0041-arch-async-server-event-messaging.rst

 that are just a few milliseconds offset from the database record of these actions.
 Do call ``datetime.now()`` if the event happens and has no corresponding database changes.
-If you are sending out multiple event messages describing the same occurance (e.g. a version 1 and version 2 of an event), they should have the *exact* same timestamp.
+If you are sending out multiple event messages describing the same occurrence (e.g. a version 1 and version 2 of an event), they should have the *exact* same timestamp.